 When she first moved into her mother’s home, everything was “okay,” so said Gloria.
 Jerry was mostly happy, and always active.
 He was alone most of the time and seemed to enjoy himself.
 There were no other family members in California.
 Gloria was a full-time bookkeeper for a department store, working 40 hours a week to support the family.
 Because her mother was home while Gloria worked, and because of financial considerations, Jerry never attended pre-school.
 He hadn’t had much interaction with other children his age until he started Kindergarten.

 By mid-semester, the school suggested a special class for Jerry.
-Gloria dutifully agreed.
+Gloria agreed.
 After the required school meeting that included his mother and the relevant professionals in his life, Jerry was officially declared to have a learning disability.
 Now six years old, his school career was getting off to a very rocky start.
-Over the next year, behaviors worsened.

 Jerry was becoming harder to manage at home as well.
 By the time he was seven, he was a “terror” at home, according to his mom.
 Both mother and grandmother were frightened by his outbursts and did what they could to appease him.
 By then, raising Jerry had become a full-time job for Gloria and her mother.
 Speaking of jobs, Gloria told me she began to miss more and more work due to a series of crises involving Jerry and his school.
 As if not enough stress already for this family, Jerry was known in the neighborhood as the “wild child.”
 Neighbors kept their children away from him.

-There were dozens of meetings, new plans were developed, and a string of professionals had come and gone, with no results.
+There were dozens of meetings, new plans were developed, and a string of professionals had come and gone.
+Results were poor.
 At some point, social services became involved.
 With encouragement from many, Gloria and Eleanor decided to move.
 Maybe, everyone reasoned, a fresh start in a different setting was in order.
 Eleanor found a tenant for her house in Orange County, and the family moved to an isolated home, in a small desert city, on the outskirts of Southern California.
 Social services transferred the case to the new county.
 By the middle of Jerry’s first semester in his new school, we received a referral to help this family remain together.

 The family moved at the end of the school year.
 Gloria (Guardian/Inspector for the temperament trained) knew she had marketable skills.
-Having hired a number of bookkeepers in my career, I know how valuable they can be to an organization.
 Gloria found a job before she moved.
 She was frugal, God-fearing, simply dressed and, in a word, dutiful.

 She found a home the first weekend she and her mother, Eleanor, went looking.
 Eleanor (Guardian/Provider), a retired schoolteacher, was devoted to her daughter and her only grandson.
 In her mid-sixties, she had some health problems.
 She was ambulatory, though she was using her walker more and more.
 Eleanor would help as much as she could around the house, but the bulk of the home chores were done by Gloria.

 Houses are spread out in this small desert town.
 The county-maintained dirt and gravel roads were lined with Yucca and other cacti.
 Most people kept to themselves.
-Gloria and her family lived about a ten-minute drive to the middle of town where there were a few traffic light intersections, a three-block square of small businesses, and City Hall.
+Gloria and her family lived about a five-minute drive to the middle of town where there were a few traffic light intersections, a three-block square of small businesses, and City Hall and other public service buildings.

 As director, it was my practice to meet new families that became part of our wraparound program.
 I called Gloria on the Friday we got the referral, and we set up a meeting the following Monday, one of her days off.
 I told her I’d like to meet with her alone first, so I scheduled a visit about 90 minutes before the school van dropped Jerry off at home.
 She said that would be a good idea, and added, “. . . though I can’t promise you he won’t be here anyway, if I can’t get him to go to school in the morning.”